 November 1, 2016

 Web design is not what most people think it is.
-This article will try and articulate what i think web design really is.
+In this article, I will try and articulate what I think good web design really is.

 The purpose of your site should be foremost in your designers mind.
 Every design decision made should support the purpose of the site.
 The purpose also effects the structure and layout of the website.
 If your designer is not asking questions about why you are building a website and what the website is supposed to do for you, alarm bells should be ringing in your head.
 They may well be hugely talented when it comes to graphics and visuals but if they neglect the website purpose the finished website may look beautiful but it will not do it's job.